Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

-In this subsection, we summarize the relationship between the action functional of the null geodesic deviation and the Hamilton--Jacobi equations.
+In this subsection, we summarize the relationship between the action functional of the null geodesic deviation and the Hamilton-Jacobi equation.
 In order to achieve this, for our generic canonical transformations,

 we assume that